My Chef's Apron

 Mariska Ramondino

-Make this easy almond flour yogurt cake that's deliciously moist and buttery.
-It’s infused with orange zest and a tad of coffee—brandy to balance the yogurt’s tanginess and enhance the overall flavors—gluten-free, sugar-free, keto-friendly, low-carb cake.
+This easy almond flour coffee cake is deliciously moist and buttery.
+It’s infused with orange zest and a tad of coffee—brandy to balance the yogurt’s tanginess and enhance the overall flavors—gluten-free, sugar-free, keto-friendly, and low-carb.

 Print Recipe Pin Recipe Rate this Recipe